For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

-If you are going to control your money and budget properly you need to be doing at minimum a mid-month check up on your spending.
+If you are going to control your money and budget properly you need to, at a minimum, do a mid-month check up on your spending.
 Mid-month check-ups allow for minor course corrections that can mean the difference between going slightly over or completely obliterating your budget.

 You aren’t budgeting if at the end of the month you are totaling up your categories and hoping for the best.

 Real budgeting comes when you are making conscious spending decisions that are tied to realistic measurable goals throughout the month.
-I forgot the simple rules in budgeting for dummies.
+I forgot the simplest rule in budgeting for dummies.

-Hopefully, this post will help keep me just a little bit more accountable to myself.
+Hopefully, this post will help keep me more accountable.
 I don’t want to be a hypocrite who constantly tells people to budget and then gets too lazy to do it myself.